Vietnam, Asia -

 After experiencing the Ho Chi Minh Mausoleum, a striking memorial remembering the country's past leader, and enjoying a famous water puppet show, a tradition dating back as far as the 11th century, we venture into the Old Quarter and Hanoi’s markets to gather local ingredients for a Vietnamese cooking course.
 Feed the soul while fostering culinary skills!
 Venturing out of the city’s limits, we see Tam Coc, “Three Caves,” for a boat cruise along the Ngo Dong River.
 Swirling through colorful rice fields and ancient karst towers, we learn about the region and the wildlife who call it home: monkeys, mountain goats, kingfishers and more.
 A visit to the ever-tranquil Thai VI Temple rounds out a day full of majesty and mystique.

 Ban Than and Friendship Village await us: a residential health and education center for children living with the effects of dioxins from the herbicide “Agent Orange.”
-Working with the Center for Sustainable Development Studies, we spend four days at this “symbol of international solidarity, reconciliation, and continued efforts to heal the pains of war.”
+We spend four days at this “symbol of international solidarity, reconciliation, and continued efforts to heal the pains of war.”
 Assisting students in special education classes, playing sports and games with children and veterans, and helping in the center’s vegetable garden are some of the ways our group lends a hand.
 Bookending our time here, we share in a cultural exchange night full of music, dancing, and recognition.

 Packing bags, we board an overnight train ride to Sapa, a must-see region of the country.
 Bearing witness to sprawling, green mountains, we set off through the town center and surrounding villages on an all-day trek of a lifetime capped off by a stay in one of the ethnic villages.
 Impossible to find a poor view or bad meal, we prepare for four days of English teaching in the Hoa Binh Province.
 With ten to fifteen students per class, we support local staff in the language curriculum, in addition to acting as facilitators and leaders in the local children’s day camp experience.
 Here’s to authenticity off the beaten path!